lmparppei/BeatPlugins/README.md

 #### Interacting With Window

-`htmlWindow.setHTML(htmlString)` — sets the window content
+`htmlWindow.setHTML(htmlString)` — set window content
-`htmlWindow.close()` — close the window and run callback `htmlWindow.setFrame(x, y, width, height)` — set window position and size
+`htmlWindow.close()` — close the window and run callback
+`htmlWindow.setFrame(x, y, width, height)` — set window position and size
+`htmlWindow.getFrame()` — returns position and size for the window
+`htmlWindow.screenSize()` — returns size for the screen window has appeared on `htmlWindow.runJS(javascriptString)` — sends JavaScript to be evaluated in the window

-### Custom Actions in the HTML
+### Communicating With HTML Windows

-You can run any regular JavaScript inside HTML panel/window, but not your normal Beat plugin code.
-To access the app, you can either use `Beat.call()` which evaluates a string as JavaScript code, or fetch data through callbacks.
+You can run any regular JavaScript inside HTML panel/window, but **NOT** your normal Beat plugin code.
+Think of it as host/client situation: plugin is the host, HTML window is the client.
+Communication is done using strings containing JavaScript code.
+HTML window provides couple of methods for this.

+To access the app or send and fetch data, you can either use `Beat.call()` which evaluates a JavaScript code string, or send data through callbacks.

 #### Callbacks

-In **HTML panel**, set `Beat.data` object.
-The object is sent to the parser when user presses *Close*, but if you want to create your own submit button, use `Beat.closeAndSendData()` method in your JavaScript.
+Inside **HTML panel**, set `Beat.data` object to be another object.
+This object is sent to the parser when user presses *Close*.
+If you want to create your own submit button, use `Beat.closeAndSendData()` method in your JavaScript.

 HTML code:
 ````